Racecar (MIT – Mathisi Initiative)

 - Robotics (Robot Operation System – ROS) and Control Theory

 Along with the theoretical approach of each subject, each team will assemble its own automobile and, with the help of appropriate software and the corresponding algorithms, will incorporate into it the necessary sensors and codes to create, in the end, a self-driving car!

-At the end of the school year, the four teams will have the opportunity to take part in the Grand Prix, at which each team will compete with its own code and its own algorithms.
+At the end of the school year, the teams will have the opportunity to take part in the Grand Prix, at which each team will compete with its own code and its own algorithms.
 At the competition, the winner will be the self-driving car that succeeds in traveling along a specific route the fastest.